mstefarov/fCraft/README.txt

 "Could not connect to server: it's probably down":
     Make sure that you added firewall exception for fCraft (if applicable), and forwarded the port on your router.
-If you are connecting from same computer that the server is working on, try connecting to: http://www.minecraft.net/play.jsp?ip=127.0.0.1&port=____
+If you are connecting from same computer that the server is running on, try connecting to: http://www.minecraft.net/play.jsp?ip=127.0.0.1&port=____
         (fill in the blank with your server's port number)